banaminion55/Electrical-Outages-Analysis/README.md

 I split the training and testing data with a test_size of 0.2, then fit the model.

-Overall, the model performed poorly, with an r-squared of .058 on the testing set.
-In other words, the model captures about 5.8% of the variance in OUTAGE.DURATION, which is not great.
+Overall, I do not believe my model is good because it has an r-squared of .058 on the testing set.
+In other words, the model captures about 5.8% of the variance in OUTAGE.DURATION, which is not ideal.
+We would like to make better predictions overall.

 ## Final Model